-If one thing has been made clear in this past half century of local African American history, it is that even as significant progress has been made over the past two centuries, the great American project to create as Abraham Lincoln out it, “a more perfect union” here in Erie and across the United States, remains very much unfinished.
+If one thing has been made clear in this past half century of local African American history, it is that even as significant progress has been made over the past two centuries, the great American project to create, as the Framers of the Constitution put it, “a more perfect union” here in Erie and across the United States, remains very much unfinished.

 Notwithstanding a legendary run of six terms in office, Lou Tullio generally failed to overcome the longstanding resistance to hiring African Americans in the city police and fire departments.
-Appallingly few black policemen and women and firefighters would remain symbols of the city’s egregious failures to root out systemic racism.
-The treatment of Martha Sanders, director of the Human Relations Commission in the 1970s, stands as a perhaps all-too revealing episode in the lingering disappointment on the issue of police hiring.
+The appalling failure to hire more black policemen and women and firefighters would remain symbolic of the city’s failure to root out systemic racism.
+The treatment of Martha Sanders, director of the Human Relations Commission in the 1970s, stands as a revealing episode in the lingering disappointment on the issue of police hiring.
 After Sanders leveled successful charges in court against the city, the HRC was defunded.
-When funding was reinstated, Sanders was not rehired—an action widely seen as retaliatory, one that sent a chilling message.
+When funding was reinstated, Sanders was not rehired—an action widely seen as retaliatory.
+The episode sent a chilling message.
 Sanders left Erie, returning in 1984 to speak at a dinner honoring the officers she helped to successfully get on the force.
 Nothing would ever change, she declared, “unless someone has the guts to demand it.”
 And in a further comment that rings hauntingly true today, Sanders declared, “Our minds and hearts have been divided, and not by accident.”
 This story stands alongside the backsliding on progress toward hiring more black teachers, an upward trajectory that plateaued by the late 1970s.

 Nineteen seventy-seven proved a breakthrough year.
 In January, Jimmy Carter became president, largely on the strength of the African American vote in the South made possible only through the bloody struggle for the Voting Rights Act.
 That November, black Erietes celebrated the election of Larry D. Meredith as the first African American to win a seat on city council, as well as a school board victory by Harold Shields.
 It would, however, be another 18 years (1995) before another African American, Mel Witherspoon, would win a seat on city council.
 Successful runs for the Erie School Board proved only slightly more frequent, with leaders like Eva Tucker and Mazie Smith Purdue assuming seats in the 1980s and early 90s.